 Students must log in within the FIRST THREE DAYS of the term and show some activity by Wednesday of the first week.
 Instructors may no-show students as early as the first class, and students who do not log in are still liable for charges on their account.
+Instructors may "no show" a student who does not attend or log in, but they are not required to.
 Students should not assume that not logging in will mean they will be automatically dropped from an online class.